Unthrottled/ultra-marathon/content/accomplishments.md

 metaDescription: "This is the meta description"
 ---

-Back when I unknowingly started my _ultramarathon_, where not any clear set goals or accomplishments.
-Saying that there was an outline for how my time should have been spent, at the start, would be a lie.
+My accomplishments lack cohesion, due to the fact that my _ultramarathon_ was started by accident.
+There was no defined starting date or conscious decision to start.
+Just an eventual realization that I have started a long-term habit.
+Saying that I had an outline for how my time should have been spent at the start would be a blatant lie.

-However, as time passed, there was a realization that I could dedicate effort to accomplishing a specific goal.
-Meaning that as time has gone on, I _do_ posses a high level outline of how life should work out.
+As time passed, I eventually directed my focus to accomplishing specific and difficult to obtain goals.
+In the beginning, this ultramarathon was target to a weakness in skill, then in evolved into satisfying my creative desires.

-In the beginning, there was a search for a way to fill a specific skill weakness or desire.
-Mostly through reflection, I have turned my current accomplishments into a cohesive story.
-They have mostly been put together after the fact, from all the artifacts generated over the process.
-Not because there were life goals guiding it all upfront.
+Mostly through reflection, I have derived goals from my current accomplishments and turned them into a cohesive story.
+The goals I work towards and cherish today, came about mostly due to dumb luck and not because of strategic planning.

-A massive amount of time has been invested into completing tasks.
-Tasks that bring the completion of my main goals closer.
-It makes me pretty happy that over the last 4 years, there are only 3 major accomplishments.
-I never explicitly planned out what I wanted to work on, these goals happen to appear as time moved on.
-Serendipity may come to mind, or even happy accidents.
-In reality, I just stumbled across an opportunity and decide to roll with it.
+A massive amount of time has been invested into completing tasks bringing me closer to completion of my main goals.
+It makes me pretty happy that over the last 4 years, I only have 3 major accomplishments.
+I never explicitly planned out what needed to be worked.
+The opportunity just presented itself, and I just rolled with it.

-This effort of self-reflection reveals that I stayed on a simple but difficult path.
-I do not want many things is life, but I _do_ want the things that I have to have great meaning.
+I am grateful my life's journey stayed simple while remaning difficult.
+I do not want many things in this life.
+What I _ do_ want, is for the things I possess to have great meaning.